My son helping me to remove the ICEOn the road

 air vent.

-InstrumentationLotus at the moment.
+InstrumentationLotus "Stack".
 The inverter has a

 compatible tacho pulse output which